 (2) Processes of financialization and their socio-spatial effects, particularly in the context of Global Climate Finance;

-(3) The challenges of Southern, comparative urban theories and related questions of Eurocentrism in academic knowledge production.
+(3) Southern theories, comparative urban methods and related questions of Eurocentrism in academic knowledge production.

-We incorporate different regional foci (including Basel, Athens, Mexico City, and Berlin) and theoretical approaches (including postcolonial, feminist, and critical urban theories).
+We incorporate different regional foci (including Basel, Athens, Mexico City, Taipei, Dakar, Zurich and Berlin) and employ a variety of approaches (including postcolonial, feminist, and critical urban theories).

 The urbanization of Global Climate Finance: Power shifts in the municipal restructuring of Mexican and Indian cities